Elico-Corp/odoo-addons/business_requirement_deliverable_project_task_mandatory/README.rst

 To use this module, you need to:

 #.
 Go to Project Category
 #.
-Select one Category and check br_required
+Select one Category and check BR Required

 Bug Tracker
 ===========